fgauna12/fgauna12.github.io/_posts/2020-03-10-automated-upgrades-using-flux.md

 hidden: false
 comments: false
 ---
 GitOps allows us describe our running environment from a Git repo.
 We are able to state the deployments and the Helm charts that should be part of a Kubernetes cluster.
-As such, we can specify the version of these deployments and charts.
-But, throughout development, it would be cumbersome to continue to increment image tags described in a git repository to force the deploy to a non-production environment.
-Automated upgrades help with this.
+As such, we can declaratively specify the version of these deployments and charts that ought to exist in the cluster.

+But, throughout development, it would be cumbersome to continue to increment image tags each time we want to deploy to a non-prod environment.
+And, we might not even want to do this for production either.
+Flux automated upgrades help with this.

 <!--more-->